bchelp/Blockchain-Contingent-Labor-Releases/README.md

 Warranty Contractor process established for select supplier (CTG) - this enhancement allows Managers to initiate a warranty process for contractors who left during their warranty period.
 Their time sheets will be flagged so IBM knows they are non-billable, and the contractor won't be able to submit more time sheets.

 Supplier invoices will now include the Payment Due Date, Paid Date, and Payment Document Number

+<h3>2020 Highlights</h3>

+We added a timesheets page allowing contractors to see a table of ALL of their timesheets, including saved (not submitted) timesheets and timesheets on multiple POs

+In response to manager feedback, we created a new landing page which clearly presents all of the items awaiting action.

+We introduced a variety of reports that allow Managers, Delegated Time Verifiers, Financial Analysts, IBM Contractor Administrators, and Suppliers to keep track of and have better insight into their contractor and Purchase Orders.

+Weekly emails to remind Managers and DTVs about time sheets that need to be verified

+Made it so that if there is a renewal PO that flows to the app and is linked in CSA to a PO already in the Blockchain Application with an "All Approved" contractor record, the contractor record on the new PO will automatically be created.

+New tab added to Purchase Orders page: "Pending Contractor Assignment"- this tab will show the new and renewal POs loaded to the application that do not yet have a contractor associated to them.

+Made it so that when a new timesheet is loaded, we will only copy over the valid timesheet rows from the previous week's timesheet.

+Upgraded to IBM Blockchain Platform (IBP) v2

 <h3>12/3 Release</h3>